Mediamoney08/mediamoneyapp/docs/prd.md

 - Translate message to user's preferred language
 - Check user notification preferences
 - Queue notification for delivery via enabled channels
-- For in-app: Store in database and send via WebSocket
+- For in-app: Store in database and send via Supabase Realtime
 - For email: Queue email job with template rendering
 - For SMS: Queue SMS job via SMS gateway
 - For push: Send via FCM or OneSignal